 The University of Maryland School of Nursing is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.

 The University of Maryland School of Pharmacy is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.
 This knowledge-based activity (UAN: 0025-0000-20-073-L06-P) is approved for 3.0 hours (0.3 CEU) of continuing education credit.
 Statements of credit will be posted to CPE Monitor within 60 days of the activity date for all participants who successfully complete the activity.
 Successful completion of this activity requires you to log in to the virtual platform, participation in the entire activity, and completion of an online activity evaluation.

 Physicians: CME Accreditation

-Credit Designation: The University of Maryland School of Medicine designates this Live activity for a maximum of 6.0 AMA PRA Category 1 Credits™.
+Credit Designation: The University of Maryland School of Medicine designates this live activity for a maximum of 3.0 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 The University of Maryland School of Social Work Office of Continuing Professional Education is authorized by the Board of Social Work Examiners in Maryland to sponsor social work continuing education programs and maintains full responsibility for this program.
-This training qualifies for 5.25 Category I continuing education units.
-Successful completion of this activity requires your signature on the sign-in sheet, participation in the entire activity, and completion of an evaluation form to be handed in at the end of the activity.
-This conference does not meet the Maryland Board of Social Work’s ethics requirement.
+This training qualifies for 3.0 Category I continuing education units.
+Successful completion of this activity requires your electronic signature, participation in the entire activity, and completion of an evaluation form that will be given in a link at the end of the training.
+Any questions can be sent to firstname.lastname@example.org.